Corruption in China: People's Republic of China

 According to a January 2014 investigation by the International Consortium of Investigative Journalists, more than a dozen family members of China's top political and military leaders are linked to offshore companies based in the British Virgin Islands.
 The report shows that the brother-in-law of China's current paramount leader, Xi Jinping, and the son-in-law of former premier Wen Jiabao are among those using offshore financial havens to avoid tax and transfer money overseas.
 The Golden Shield Project has blocked foreign news sites that have reported on the scandal.

 Among the targets of the anti-corruption campaign since 2012 are Yao Gang, Vice-chairman at the China Securities Regulatory Commission (CSRC), China's top security regulator.
 He was investigated by the Central Commission for Discipline Inspection in November 2015, after a stock market rout rocked global markets.

 A 2022 study by researchers at the University of Navarra and the University of Manchester suggested that certain forms of corruption increased under the general secretaryship of Xi Jinping.
 In particular, corruption involving CCP cadres and so-called "political scammers" has increased.

+The campaign has also led to an overall decrease in petty bribery and open embezzlement.
+According to the World Bank’s Worldwide Governance Indicators, China has advanced under Xi on metrics of "control of corruption" and "government effectiveness", moving from around the same as other upper-middle-income countries to well above the average.
+According to one study, the campaign led to stronger environmental protection, leading air pollution at the city-level to decrease by around 20.3 percent.
+Another study showed that companies lost some of the political protection that protected them from punishment for environment.
+The anti-corruption campaign also helped reduce corruption during the battle against poverty that was launched in 2015, with research suggesting that in normally corruption-prone counties, the anti-corruption campaign helped increase poor households’ incomes and reduced poverty by decreasing state expropriation and limiting households' exclusion from transfer payments and formal credit from state financial institutions.
+In research and development spending, the campaign led to lowered corruption in the allocation of resources, making them "more merit-based and more likely to flow to firms that later produced stronger innovation outcomes".